sipgate/sipgate.io/README.md

 --------- | -----------
 event     | "answer"
-callId    | Same as in newCall-event for a specific call user      | Name of the user who answered this call (only for incoming calls)
+callId    | Same as in newCall-event for a specific call user      | Name of the user who answered this call.
+Only incoming calls can have this parameter

 You can simulate this POST request and test your server with a cURL command: